 Our Happy Place of Stay in Las Vegas

 There is no dearth of hotels in Las Vegas.
 You can find any hotel for any price range.
 We stayed at the wonderful Alexis Park All Suite Resort.

-Although, it is always advisable book before hand for cheaper prices especially for a long weekend, we had booked the hotel the same day and still we did not get a bad deal.
+Although it is always advisable to book beforehand for cheaper prices, especially for a long weekend, we had booked the hotel the same day and still, we did not get a bad deal.